mubashir-irfan/mubashir-irfan/README.md

-Hi, I'm Mubashir - a Frontend Developer aspiring to grow into a proficinet, well0-rounded Full Stack resource.
+Hi, I'm Mubashir - a Frontend Developer aspiring to grow into a proficinet, reliable Full Stack resource.
 Ever since starting my career in mid 2019, I have mostly been writing HTML, CSS, JavaScript/TypeSycript, RxJS in Angular.
-These days, my work helps
+These days, my work helps Pakistan eliminate the Polio Virus.
-Fleet Management companies make a difference in how their phsyical operations are improved.

 I'm also the writer behind UnusedCSS's Frontend [Blog](https://unused-css.com/blog/).